m4ni5h/UdacityMLND2/CapstoneProject/Submission2/report.md

 Genres in Training Dataset: 572
 Genres in Training Dataset: 501

-The categorical features present in the Dataset: msno, song_id, source_system_tab, source_screen_name, source_type, genre_ids, artist_name, composer, lyricist, gender, name, isrc
+The categorical features present in the Dataset: msno, song_id, source_system_tab, source_screen_name, source_type, genre_ids, artist_name, composer, lyricist, gender, name, isrc.
 Also, some features had Null values which had to be handled.

 ### Exploratory Visualization
 The dataset shared by [KKBOX](https://www.kkbox.com/) has five files  members.csv, song_extra_info.csv, songs.csv, test.csv and train.csv.
 It can be seen in the notebook that the final training set is created by merging data from members.csv, song_extra_info.csv, songs.csv and train.csv.
 This merge operation resulted to 20 features, further breaking down the two time features (registration_init_time and expiration_date) into year, month and date, resulted to a total of 24 features after removing the two previous time features because of duplicity.
-To see relationship between 24 features was a big task, so I employed ensemble.RandomForestClassifier to do the Feature Importance analysis and created a PairPlot of Important Features.
+To see relationship between 24 features was a big task, so I employed [Feature Importance](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html#sklearn.ensemble.RandomForestClassifier.feature_importances_) present in [Ensemble RandomForestClassifier](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html#sklearn.ensemble.RandomForestClassifier) to deduce Important Features and then created a PairPlot of Important Features to understand the relationship between the features.

 <p align="center">
   <img src="important_features.png">
 </p>